Approximating CKY with Transformers: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our findings on the ability of transformers to approximate CKY are decidedly mixed.
-On the one hand, using transformers to independently predict spans in a constituency parse is apparently competitive with using very strong neural chart parsers, and it is moreover much faster to predict parses in this independent, non-CKY-based way.
+On the one hand, using transformers to independently predict spans in a constituency parse is competitive with using very strong neural chart parsers, and it is moreover much faster to predict parses in this independent, non-CKY-based way.
 On the other hand, if transformers are capturing the CKY computation, they ought to be able to parse even under random PCFGs, and it is clear that as the ambiguity of the grammar increases they struggle with this.
-Interestingly, this latter finding accords in spirit with that of ~\citet{deletang2022neural}, who show that transformers struggle to learn context-free formal languages; ~\citet{deletang2022neural}, however, are interested in whether transformers can generalize out-of-domain, to longer inputs.

 We have also found that making a transformer's computation more closely resemble that of a classical algorithm, either by sharing computation layers as proposed by~\citet{dehghani2018universal} and~\citet{csordas2021neural}, or by having it make use of the gradient with respect to a scoring function, is helpful.
 This finding both confirms previous results in this area, and also suggests that the inductive bias we seek to incorporate in our models may need to closely match the problem.